 The video you sent me showed that the heavy steel door covering the interior door of the apartment could easily be opened from the outside, if the lock was not engaged.

 The photos also showed that the interior door appeared to be warped and did not close completely.
 When you tried to engage the lock on that door you found this impossible, as well, since the door did not line up with the bolt lock.

 You continued to try to get some help from the owner, who said he might send a locksmith.
 Hours later, when that had not happened, you and your sister gave up and went to the Marriott for the rest of your vacation.

-Instead of attempting to reaccommodate you, the Airbnb representative simply reiterated that the owner said that you didn’t know how to use the lock and repeated the offer for the “training” from the maid in the morning.
+Instead of attempting to reaccommodate you, the Airbnb representative simply reiterated that the owner said that you didn’t know how to use the lock.
+He repeated the offer for the “training” from the maid in the morning.

-So, in other words, you received no assistance from this representative.
+So, in other words, you received no assistance from this Airbnb representative.

 After your long, frustrating first day of what you had hoped would be a relaxing vacation, you and your sister went to bed.
 The next morning you awoke to find an email from that same Airbnb representative giving you, inexplicably, just four hours to respond if you wanted to qualify for a refund.

-For obvious reasons, you missed this strange deadline.
-And with that, you were told that you wouldn’t be receiving a refund.
+For obvious reasons, you missed this strange deadline by the Airbnb representative.
+And with that, Airbnb told you that you wouldn’t be receiving a refund.
 Then to make matters worse the owner tried to charge you for a locksmith to come out and fix the door.